ThingPulse/espaper-client/README.md

 1. Initiate the registration process by restarting the device.
 1. Now go back to [https://www.espaper.com](https://www.espaper.com) and complete registration process by adding your device.
 1. Design the screen for your device.

+## OTA
+This firmware/application supports OTA (Over-The-Air upgrades).
+With every request for an updated screen it sends its client version to the server.
+Should that version be different from the current version then the server will, in addition to the screen, respond with instructions for the client to go fetch an updated binary.
+It will then load the new version from the server and update itself.

+**That means that you only need to manually install the client once.** After that it will keep itself up-to-date automatically.

 ## Support